michimussato/OpenStudioLandscapes/README.md

 Engineers and Technical Directors are available.
-This system allows those studios to share a common underlying system to build arbitrary pipeline tools on top of with the ability to share them among others without sacrificing the technical freedom to implement highly studio specific and individual solutions if needed.
+This system allows those studios to share a common underlying system to build arbitrary pipeline tools on top with the ability to share them among others without sacrificing the technical freedom to implement highly studio specific and individual solutions if needed.

 ## Structure